In this chapter, you will

 Example of a peer-reviewed research paper

 Below is an example of a published peer-reviewed paper.
-The scholars at Cornell University conducted the research and then published it in an academic journal.
+Scholars at Cornell University conducted the research and then published it in an academic journal.

-The authors used various methods to understand how individuals negotiate their varying identities through costume at furry conventions.
+Method: The authors used various methods to investigate how individuals negotiate their varying identities through costume at furry conventions.

-This video example uses anecdotal evidence, or evidence based on or consisting of reports or observations of usually unscientific observers.
-That is, this video was not peer-reviewed and published in an academic output.
-While anecdotal evidence can be important and cannot be discounted, but much of the work in this book is from peer-reviewed literature.
+This video example uses anecdotal evidence, or evidence based on or consisting usually of reports or observations of unscientific observers.
+That is, this video was not peer-reviewed and published in an academic forum.
+While anecdotal evidence can be important and cannot be discounted, much of the work in this book is from peer-reviewed literature.